aws/aws-cdk/design/feature-flags.md

    example, `ENABLE_STACK_NAME_DUPLICATES`).
 The context key should be in the form `module.Type:feature` (e.g. `@aws-cdk/core:enableStackNameDuplicates`).
-2. Use `node.tryGetContext(cxapi.ENABLE_XXX)` to check if this feature is enabled This conversation was marked as resolved by eladb in your code.
+2. Use `node.tryGetContext(cxapi.ENABLE_XXX)` to check if this feature is enabled in your code.
 If it is not defined, revert to the legacy behavior.
 3. Add your feature flag to [cx-api/lib/future.ts](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/cx-api/lib/future.ts).